Quick-log

 Defaults make the difference between "I'll log this later when I have a minute" and "logged before I put the phone back down."

-Routines work the same way.
-Tap a Routine in search and all its child Types log together, each with their own defaults filled in.
-The card that appears (a Routine log card) shows every child row at once — tap any cell to edit a value.
+A Collection with Sub-entries and a default starting set works the same way.
+Tap it in search and the entry is born with its default child entries, each with their own defaults filled in — tap any cell to edit a value.

-Example: a "Morning vitals" Routine that bundles Weight, Mood, Sleep hours.
-One tap = three entries written together with sensible defaults, then you edit the numbers in place.
+Example: a "Morning vitals" Collection with default sub-entries Weight, Mood, Sleep hours.
+One tap = the parent plus three child entries written together with sensible defaults, then you edit the numbers in place.

 Editing after a quick-log